 Report a concern

-We continue to work in a way that keeps everyone safe and is in line with Ministry of Health guidelines.
+We continue to work in a way that keeps everyone safe and meets Ministry of Health guidelines.

 Report a concern

-COVID-19 restrictions have changed who contacts us.
-As some schools and childcare providers close temporarily, it's important grandparents and others in the community contact us if you are worried about a child or young person.
+COVID-19 restrictions mean that some children will have less contact with trusted adults than usual, particularly if their schools or childcare provider closes.
+It's important family and others in the community contact us if you are worried about a child or young person.

 Preparing for more families needing our support